Prompt Library · 36 prompts

 1. A dinner plan for 5 days with recipe names

-2. A combined shopping list for what I'm missing
+2. A consolidated shopping list for what I'm missing

-Bonus: a detailed recipe for the dish you think sounds best.
+Bonus: a detailed recipe for the dish you think sounds most delicious.

 PR-08

-The lines explained in plain English — what they mean, what looks odd, what you should act on.
+The rows explained in plain Swedish — what they mean, what is unusual, and what you should act on.

 Finance